racherb/racherb.github.io/_posts/2019-07-08-sru-specification.md

 Below are the key features that an open source distribution under an SRU license must meet:

-### Free redistribution

-The SRU license allows free redistribution, that is, it does not restrict either party from selling or delivering the software as an additional component of an aggregated software distribution.
+- **Free redistribution**: The SRU license allows free redistribution, that is, it does not restrict either party from selling or delivering the software as an additional component of an aggregated software distribution.

-### Source Code

-The program, under the SRU license, must include the unobtrusive source code and must allow distribution in the source code, as well as the compiled form.
+- **Source Code**: The program, under the SRU license, must include the unobtrusive source code and must allow distribution in the source code, as well as the compiled form.

-### Derived works

-The SRU license allows for modifications and derivative works of the licensed software and such derivative works must be distributed under the same terms as the original SRU license.
+- **Derived works**: The SRU license allows for modifications and derivative works of the licensed software and such derivative works must be distributed under the same terms as the original SRU license.

-### Integrity of the author's source code

-### Non-discrimination

-The SRU license does not exclude any person or group of persons understanding that, in diversity, all are equally eligible to contribute to the source code.
+- **Non-discrimination**: The SRU license does not exclude any person or group of persons understanding that, in diversity, all are equally eligible to contribute to the source code.

-### Effort fields

-The SRU license does not restrict anyone from making use of the program in a specific field of effort as long as it is not in contradiction with the socially responsible use determined in the license.
+- **Effort fields**: The SRU license does not restrict anyone from making use of the program in a specific field of effort as long as it is not in contradiction with the socially responsible use determined in the license.

-### License Distribution
+- **License Distribution**:

 ...